tableau/server-client-python/docs/docs/api-ref.md

 ```py
 ServerInfoItem(product_version, build_number, rest_api_version)
 ```
-The `ServerInfoItem` class contains the builid and version information for Tableau Server.
+The `ServerInfoItem` class contains the build and version information for Tableau Server.
 The server information is accessed with the `server_info.get()` method, which returns an instance of the `ServerInfo` class.

 **Attributes**